gravitational/teleport/rfd/0096-helm-chart-revamp.md

 - the `teleport-proxy` Deployment: Those pods are stateless by default and can be upscaled even in standalone mode.
 Deploying those nodes using a Deployment means we cannot mount peristent storage on them.
-As Teleport does not support graveful shutdown with record shipping, users might loose active sessions recordings during a rollout if using the `proxy` mode.
+As Teleport does not support graceful shutdown with record shipping, users might loose active sessions recordings during a rollout if using the `proxy` mode.
 Teleport nodes are relying on `kube` ProvisionTokens to join the auth nodes on startup ([see RFD-0094](https://github.com/gravitational/teleport/blob/rfd/0096-helm-chart-revamp/rfd/0096-helm-chart-revamp.md)).